fulcrologic/fulcro/docs/vsom-next.md

 at a query cost that might be too high for your UI refresh rates to look good.
 Also, the code to write to interact with something like Datascript is a heck of a lot harder than `get-in`, `update-in`, or `assoc-in`

-The primary disadvantage is that you don't have full support of all of the query langauge features in the client.
-Om Next has the general idea that since you're writing the guts of query engine, you can "interpret" the query on the fly.
-This is a great idea, but the Fulcro philosophy is that most people don't want to think about feeding their UI by having to write query parsing "emitters".
-It decouples things in a way that is powerful, but overkill for most applications.
+The primary disadvantage is...hm.
+We're not sure there is one.
+There are hooks to put yourself back in the situation you would be in with Om Next, but why would you do that?

-Instead, Fulcro has you explicitly represent what you want from a query through the data model itself.
+Instead of parsers as the primary mechanism, Fulcro has you explicitly represent what you want from a query through the data model itself.

 Om Next: